robseb/Django2FPGAdemo/README.md

         return HttpResponse('')
     ````

-  * With this functions two events are declared, this allows to control the FPGA LED 0 with a push of the button:
+  * With these functions two events are declared, this allows to control the FPGA LED 0 with a push button:
-    * Add them to "*views.py*"-file as well
+    * Add them to the "*views.py*"-file as well
      ````python
       #
-      # Function to turn FPGA LED 0 on
+      # Function to turn FPGA LED 0 on called in case the ON-button was pressed
       #
       def LED0_ON(request):
           # Turn FPGA LED0 on